Ahmad-abuteifor/reading-notes/read07.md

 1.The name of the function.
 2.A list of parameters to the function, enclosed in   parentheses and separated by commas.
-3.The JavaScript statements that define the function, enclosed in curly brackets,
+3.The JavaScript statements that define the function, in {} karly bruct

   **example :**